“There are friendships imprinted in our hearts that will never be diminished by time and distance.” —Dodinsky

 Today, I wanted to talk to you about how to maintain long-distance friendships.

-For me, I’m the kind of person who would rather have a handful or two of great friends than dozens and dozens of friends.
-Like fashion, friendships are all about quality over quantity for me.
+For me, I’m the kind of person who would rather have a handful or two of great friends than a lot of friends.
+Like fashion, friendships are all about quality over quantity.

-So, when I found out Sarah was moving to the New England area for her career almost two years ago, I’ll admit that I was sad at first.
-However, I knew in my heart that our friendship would be more than fine because I knew that we’d both figure out how to make our long-distance friendship work.
+When I found out Sarah was moving to the New England area for her career almost two years ago, I’ll admit that I was sad at first.
+However, I knew in my heart that our friendship would be more than fine.
+I knew that we’d both figure out how to make our long-distance friendship work.